Particular/docs.particular.net/transports/azure-service-bus/configuration/full.md

  * `RequiresDuplicateDetection(bool)`: Specifies whether the topic should perform native broker duplicate detection, defaults to `false`.
  * `DuplicateDetectionHistoryTimeWindow(TimeSpan)`: The time period in which native broker duplicate detection should occur.
  * `SupportOrdering(bool)`: Best effort message ordering on the topic, defaults to `false`.
- * `DescriptionFactory(Func<string, ReadOnlySettings, TopicDescription>)`: A factory method that allows to create a `TopicDescription` object from the Azure Service Bus SDK.
+ * `DescriptionCustomizer(Action<TopicDescription>)`: A factory method that allows to modify a `TopicDescription` object created for the Azure Service Bus SDK.
 Use this factory method to override any (future) setting that is not supported by the Topics API.

 ### Subscriptions